 Fixing leaky pipes, unclogging gutters and making an effort to dry the wet areas around your home will do much to stop mould from growing.

-Mould thrives in areas with poor airflow – basements, rooms without windows and the like.
+Mould thrives in areas with poor airflow – subfloors, rooms without windows, bathrooms without proper ventilation and the like.

-Without proper airflow, mould can grow on the floor, on windows and on the ceiling.
+Without proper airflow, mould can grow on flooring, walls, windows and on the ceiling.